fleschutz/PowerShell/Docs/open-google-books.md

 ## open-google-books.ps1 - Opens Google Books

-This script launches the Web browser with the Google Books website.
+This PowerShell script launches the Web browser with the Google Books website.

 ## Parameters
 ```powershell